XCP CAN Data Acquisition

 In the Block Parameters dialog box, type the name of the measurement you want to use in the Search box.
 The All Measurements list displays a list of all matching names.
 Click the x to clear your search.

 This list displays selected measurements.
+Each selected measurement adds an output port to the block with the measurement name.
 To remove a measurement from this list, select the measurement and click the remove button, .

-In the Block Parameters dialog box, use the toggle buttons to reorder the selected measurements.
+In the Block Parameters dialog box, use the shift buttons to reorder the selected measurements.

 These ASAP2 data types are supported by corresponding Simulink port data types: